MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/chaos-studio-aks-authentication.md

 ---
-title: Using Microsoft Entra authentication with Chaos Studio AKS faults
+title: Use Microsoft Entra authentication with Chaos Studio AKS faults
 description: Learn about the different ways for Chaos Studio to authenticate with your AKS cluster.
 services: chaos-studio
 author: rsgel